-Fig. 16.1 (a) This sagittal T2-weighted MRI was performed 8 years after decompression of the foramen magnum in another institution in a 46-year-old patient with Chiari I malformation, basilar invagination, and syringomyelia.
-The syrinx appears of small caliber, and a small pseudomeningocele is apparent.
-C2/C3 is fused, i.e., Klippel-Feil syndrome.
+Fig. 44.1 (a) This sagittal T2-weighted magnetic resonance image (MRI) was performed 8 years after decompression of the foramen magnum in another institution in a 46-year-old patient with Chiari I malformation, basilar invagination, and syringomyelia.
+The syrinx appears of small caliber; a small pseudomeningocele is apparent.
+C1 is assimilated to the occiput and C2/C3 is fused, i.e., Klippel-Feil syndrome.
 The patient complained about severe neck pain, dysesthesias, and a slight gait ataxia. (b, c) The cine MRI shows no flow signals in the foramen magnum region. (d, e) Functional X-rays of the cervical